 Walltime limits per job

 Walltime limits vary per system.
-The academic (ub-hpc) and industry clusters have a maximum walltime of 72 hours, with the exception of the viz partition which has a maximum of 24 hours.
+The academic (ub-hpc) has a maximum walltime of 72 hours, with the exception of the viz partition which has a maximum of 24 hours.
 The industry cluster has a maximum walltime of 72 hours.
 The faculty cluster partitions vary in max walltime up to a maximum of 30 days.
 If your jobs require longer run times, you will need to utilize a form of checkpointing where your job can be picked up where it left off and continue its calculations.
 More details about checkpointing can be found here.

 Limits per user